stekhn/black-friday/README.md

 ### Chart

-The chart was build with [D3.js](https://d3js.org/) and is still very ”beta”.
+The chart was build with [D3.js](https://d3js.org/).
 Drawing a few hundred lines is something that should be done with Canvas or WebGL – not SVG.
 At the moment, the performance is very laggy.

 ### ToDo
 - Add interpretation of the results
 - Use Canvas to draw the chart
-- Do the dishes
+- Draw axis on top of the lines